Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 Tran Quoc Pagoda: Hanoi’s oldest Buddhist temple sees a steady stream of devotees and visitors coming daily to pray, make offerings, or marvel at the architecture of its unique pagoda.
 On a clear day, the Tran Quoc Pagoda is an excellent place to catch the sunset.

 Bun-Mien Ngan: You don’t get average duck noodles at Hạnh Ngan Dé.
 They use the larger muscovy duck, which has leaner and more tender meat.
-You can also order boiled (ngan luoc) or grilled duck (ngan nuong) on its own.
-A whole duck costs 320,000₫ (~S$18.60).
+You can also order boiled ngan luoc or ngan nuong (grilled duck) on its own.
+A whole duck costs 320,000₫.

-Address: 63 Cửa Bắc, Quán Thánh, Ba Đình, Hanoi
+Address: 63 Cửa Bắc, Quán Thánh, Ba Đình, Hanoi, Vietnam

 End the day with a relaxing massage at MF Spa.
-To really unwind, we recommend the MF Special (~S$18.30).
+To really unwind, we recommend adding MF Special to your Vietnam itinerary.
 This interesting massage consists of different techniques from traditional Vietnamese, Thai and Swedish massages.

 Day Trip to Ninh Binh: A Countryside Escape

-Explore Vietnam’s scenic Ninh Binh province with an exciting day trip (~S$38.60).
+No trip to Northern Vietnam is complete without exploring the scenic Ninh Binh province and taking an exciting day trip (~S$43.30/pax) in your itinerary.
 This tour lets you cycle past some of Vietnam’s natural beauties like paddy fields and iconic limestone hills.
 It’s little wonder why this place is dubbed “Halong Bay on land”.

 We especially loved this boat ride on the Tam Coc River through limestone karsts and caves.
 The landscapes aren’t the only thing that will that catch your attention — what’s even more impressive about this is that Vietnamese people steer and row the boat with just their feet.